 Graduate Academic and International Specialists

-We welcome all graduate students to discuss any matter impacting academic success in a safe and confidential space.
-We also draw on training and experience in supporting some of the specific academic concerns of international graduate students.
+The Graduate Academic and International Specialist team at FGS welcomes all graduate students to discuss any matter impacting academic success in a safe and confidential space.
+The team draws on training and experience in supporting all graduate students, and can also address some of the specific academic concerns of international graduate students.

-FGS’ graduate specialists advise students based on graduate policy knowledge and experience in issue resolution.
+FGS’ graduate specialists advise students based on knowledge of graduate policy and experience in issue resolution.

-We are most knowledgeable in areas such as student-supervisor relationships, personal or academic barriers to progress, annual progress reports, and general academic regulations.
-We can also provide additional information to students regarding their registration.
+The team is most knowledgeable in areas such as student-supervisor relationships, personal or academic barriers to progress, annual progress reports, and general academic regulations.
+The team can also provide information to students regarding their registration and refer students to other helpful resources and supports across campus.

 Student-supervisor conflict

 This is the most common reason for students seeking advice and guidance.
-Once we have an opportunity to hear your concerns and develop a complete academic picture, we can offer ideas and options that range from simple issue resolution strategies or coaching, to more involved conflict resolution processes.
-The vast majority of students encountering conflict go on to successfully complete their programs of study!
+Once the team has an opportunity to hear your concerns and develop a complete academic picture, they can offer ideas and options that range from simple issue resolution strategies or coaching, to more involved conflict resolution processes.
+The vast majority of students encountering conflict go on to complete their programs of study successfully!

 Academic options

 Sometimes things don’t go exactly as planned.
-Whether the concern is related to a difficult personal circumstance or a specific academic challenge you are facing within the university, we can help you understand the different academic options that may be available to you.
-We are the right people to advise on questions regarding leaves of absence, extensions, changing programs, and voluntary withdrawal.
+Whether the concern is related to a difficult personal circumstance or a specific academic challenge you are facing within the university, the team at FGS can help you understand the different academic options that may be available to you.
+The Graduate Academic and International Specialists are the right people to advise on questions regarding leaves of absence, extensions, changing programs, and voluntary withdrawal.

-Teaching or research assistantships; other questions about funding
+Teaching or research assistantships and other questions about funding

 Courses (selection, advanced/transfer credit, grades, term work) and degree requirements